markcastle/simple-jwt/TASK.md

 - New tasks discovered during implementation should be added to appropriate priority levels

 ## Progress Tracking
-- Total Tasks: 60
+- Total Tasks: 65
-- Completed Tasks: 38
+- Completed Tasks: 42
 - Critical Priority: 24/24
-- High Priority: 14/15
+- High Priority: 15/15
-- Medium Priority: 0/15
+- Medium Priority: 0/20
 - Low Priority: 0/10

 Last Updated: 2024-03-22

 ## Recent Updates
-- Completed all Validation Error Tests with comprehensive error handling implementation
+- Completed all Revocation System Tests with comprehensive implementation of token revocation functionality
+- Added support for immediate and delayed revocation with reason
+- Implemented token revocation validation in the JWT validation process
+- Added ability to revoke multiple tokens at once
-- Successfully implemented tests for:
+- Completed all High Priority tests
-  - All validation error codes (InvalidToken, TokenExpired, TokenNotYetValid, etc.)
-  - Error message clarity with detailed descriptions
-  - Multiple error aggregation in ValidationResult
-  - Async validation operations with proper cancellation token support
-- Fixed issues with token validation error handling and improved robustness
-- All 71 tests now passing with no failures
+- All 81 tests now passing with no failures
 - Remaining warnings are related to null reference checks in test files